-Trimming a v-tail is easy.
-Start by setting a dual rate for cruise mode.
-Make sure all the control surfaces move the same amount both up and down using endpoint adjustments.
+Trimming a V-tail is easy.
+Start by setting the DX18 to cruise mode.
+Make sure the V-tail control surfaces move the same amount both up, down and left, right using endpoint adjustments or the balance function.
+Spend time here.
+This sets a foundation necessary for a good flying V-tail.
+Those pilots that complain about V-tails typically skip this part.

 While flying the aircraft, yaw the aircraft using the rudder stick only.
-Notice if it pitches up or down.
 You want the aircraft to maintain a constant pitch while using the rudder.
-If it pitches up or down, you can correct this by using V-Tail Differential.
+If instead it pitches up or down, you can correct this by using V-Tail Differential.
 This feature provides for both positive and negative adjustments.

-If the aircraft pitches up, adjust the V-Tail Differential so the rudder stick moves the control surfaces downward more that up.
+If the aircraft pitches up, adjust the V-Tail Differential so the rudder stick moves the down control surfaces further downward.
 Measure the difference at full rudder stick.
-Do the opposite is the aircraft pitches down.
+Do the opposite if the aircraft pitches down.